 First and foremost, wear colors, which are complimentary.
 Certain hues may complement your skin tone, whereas others may wash out one’s complexion and dull out your natural aura.
 Fashion Beans provides some great insight into what works best for which tone in gentlemen and In Style has all the insider tips for ladies.

 Style your hair in a professional manner.
-There is a time and place for an impressive mohawk & pigtails, it’s called the weekend.
+There are a time and place for an impressive mohawk & pigtails, it’s called the weekend.
 For professional shoots, rather select hairstyles that naturally contour to your face and head shape so they don’t detract from the primary focus.

 Wear make-up you usually wear and feel comfortable in.
 Both ladies and gentlemen may want touch ups prior to a video interview.
 It’s crucial that as the interviewee, you feel comfortable in your own skin, it translates on camera.
 Opt for a natural look, which you can transition into your next meeting with, sans discomfort.

 DO NOT wear shirts with small stripes and blocks as this creates moving lines on the video, which is very distracting for the viewer.
 You want to captivate your audience with your words, not your blouse.
-To be on the safe side, select two solid colours for your primary items, top, and bottom.
+To be on the safe side, select two solid colors for your primary items, top, and bottom.

 No large branding other than your organizations.
 This is also a marketing opportunity, which you should, ideally, capitalize on.
 A crisp white or golf shirt with your company logo on the left or right breast pocket does wonders for your brand presence.